Lyndon-Li/velero/site/content/docs/main/customize-installation.md

 '{"spec":{"template":{"spec":{"containers":[{"name": "velero-node-agent", "resources": {"limits":{"cpu": "1", "memory": "1024Mi"}, "requests": {"cpu": "1", "memory": "512Mi"}}}]}}}}'
 ```

-Additionally, you may want to update the the default Velero restic pod operation timeout (default 240 minutes) to allow larger backups more time to complete.
-You can adjust this timeout by adding the `- --restic-timeout` argument to the Velero Deployment spec.
+Additionally, you may want to update the the default Velero pod volume operation timeout (default 240 minutes) to allow larger backups more time to complete.
+You can adjust this timeout by adding the `- --pod-volume-timeout` argument to the Velero Deployment spec.

 **NOTE:** Changes made to this timeout value will revert back to the default value if you re-run the Velero install command.